 Replication for Cloud Bigtable lets you increase the availability and durability of your data by copying it across multiple regions or multiple zones within the same region.
 You can also isolate workloads by routing different types of requests to different clusters.

-This page explains how replication works in Cloud Bigtable and describes some common use cases for replication.
-It also explains the consistency model that Cloud Bigtable uses when replication is enabled and describes what happens when one cluster fails over to another.
+This page explains how replication works in Bigtable and describes some common use cases for replication.
+It also explains the consistency model that Bigtable uses when replication is enabled and describes what happens when one cluster fails over to another.

 - For examples of settings you can use to implement common use cases, see Examples of Replication Settings.